kalbert312/satisfactory-mods/AutoSupport/README.md

 ﻿# Auto Supports

+## !
+This mod is currently NOT multiplayer compatible !

 ## Overview

 This mod adds a new unlockable AWESOME shop schematic that includes 1m, 2m, and 4m variants of buildable AutoSupport